-What else would you like people to know either about Henry and Abigail—or you and Lori?
+What else would Martin Cummins like people to know about him and Lori Loughlin?

-I really going to work and working with Lori.
+I really love going to work and working with Lori Loughlin.
 She’s such a pro.
 She always knows her script.
 She’s always ready to talk about things—little details and that.
 She’s super confident.
 Every scene I do with her, I’m always like, “I really enjoy that.”

 I’ve been acting professionally now for 35—almost 40 years.
 If there’s one thing I realize about myself as an actor, it’s that all I have is between action and cut.
 I’m not the director where I’m part of the big picture.
 I’m not the writer where I’m looking at the arc of the whole storyline of the season like Alfonso.

 All I have as an actor is between action and cut.
 That’s it.